-Interns should identify 3-4 professional values that guide their practice as a school psychologist.
+Interns should write a brief (3-5 page) narrative that identifies 3-4 professional values that guide their practice as a school psychologist.
 Reflections should include discussion of how their values have evolved over the course of their training in the program.
 In addition, interns will write a brief summary of how their values influence their work in each of the NASP practice domains, providing specific examples.